Reading time: 4 min.

 How to tell if you’re Norwood 1 or Norwood 2

-The difference between Norwood 1 and 2 lies in the level of hair loss and genetic disposition.
-Hair loss at Norwood 2 usually presents as light thinning around the temples and slight hairline recession, while Norwood 1 does not have any visible hair loss.
+Norwood 1 and Norwood 2 differ in the level of male hair loss and genetic disposition.
+Male pattern baldness usually presents as light hair thinning around the temples and slight hairline recession, while Norwood 1 does not have any visible hair loss.

 This illustration shows the key difference between these stages: